OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 Channels allow to you to configure rules to ensure that package versions and Git resources that meet specific criteria can be deployed using the channel.

+When using creating a release for a channel with rules, an option can be configured on the project to allow the channel rules to be ignored.
+This option is disabled by default on new projects, but can be enabled using in project settings.

 ### Package version rules {#version-rules}

 Package version rules assist in selecting the correct versions of packages for the Channel.
 They are only used when creating a release, either manually or via [project triggers](/docs/projects/project-triggers).